Skip to main content

 • Click Edit Clause

-Deleting a clause removes it from future projects, but it remains in ongoing projects and signed projects.
+Deleting a clause from a template removes it from future contracts, but it remains in ongoing and signed contracts.

 • Click the gear icon